rewindio/aws-connect/README.md

 `aws-connect -s -t CLUSTER=prod`

 5. Run SSM Document named shell-script on shopify with default profile and arguments 'param1 param 2'.
+The cloudwatch log name has been changed to ssm-cloudwatch-logs.
 Document is required, github token is only required for private repos:

 `aws-connect -x instance -r region -p default -a document -d shell-script -p default -w 'param1 "param 2"' -g /devops/github_token -c ssm-cloudwatch-logs`

-6. Run SSM Document named shell-script on shopify with default profile and no arguements on a public repo:
+6. Run SSM Document named shell-script on shopify with default profile and no arguements on a public repo.
+The cloudwatch log name has been changed to ssm-cloudwatch-logs.
+Document is required:

 `aws-connect -x instance -r region -p default -a document -d shell-script -p default -c ssm-cloudwatch-logs`